Thinking of getting into jewelry design? Read this.

 1. The “Slow” Route

-It will take years of work and experience in order to make a comfortable wage.
-This path is a long and the training involved is extensive, but if you’re able to get your foot in the door it’s a reliable and well-paid career path.
+If you decide to choose this route, it will take years of work, learning and experience in order to make a comfortable wage.
+This path is a long and the training involved is extensive, but if you’re able to get your foot in the door, it’s a reliable and well-paid career path.

 2. The “Medium” Pace Route

-For a somewhat faster route, you can launch your own jewelry collection or company.
+For a somewhat faster route, you can make your own handcrafted pieces and launch a jewelry collection or company.
+Following this path, you have a little more flexibility in terms of how you learn the craft.
 To start, you can either go to school for jewelry design, take individual or online classes, or teach yourself.
 You can also intern or apprentice at a jewelry manufacturer to learn production skills and digital design.
+Since you're not working within the confines of a corporate environment, you have the freedom to create the designs you want and have total control over the final product.

 3. The “Fast” Route